Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-3/README.md

 ### Limiting traffic

 Create only the fastapi application is allowed to make inbound traffic to the database.
-The database should not be able to make outbound traffic to any other pod in the namespace.
+The database should not be able to make outbound connections.

-To ensure your network policy is working correctly connect the terminal of the database pod and try to ping the fastapi pod.
-The ping should not be successful.
+To ensure your network policy is working correctly connect the terminal of the database pod and try to connect to the fastapi application or any website with `ping`.
+The connection should be refused.

 <details><summary>Tip 1: How to connect to the terminal of a pod</summary>